gipplab/LaCASt-Artifact/README.md

     54 [http://dlmf.nist.gov/1.4.E8]: Failed [30/30]: {{Complex[0.7500000000000002`, 1.299038105676658`], {f := Power[E, Times[Complex[0, Rational[1, 6]], Pi]], x := Rational[3, 2]}}, {Complex[0.25000000000000006`, 0.4330127018922193`], {f := Power[E, Times[Complex[0, Rational[1, 6]], Pi]], x := Rational[1, 2]}}, {Complex[1.0000000000000002`, 1.7320508075688772`], {f := Power[E, Times[Complex[0, Rational[1, 6]], Pi]], x := 2}}, {Complex[-0.7499999999999997`, -1.299038105676658`], {f := Power[E, Times[Complex[0, Rational[2, 3]], Pi]], x := Rational[3, 2]}}, {Complex[-0.2499999999999999`, -0.43301270189221935`], {f := Power[E, Times[Complex[0, Rational[2, 3]], Pi]], x := Rational[1, 2]}}, ...}
     54-a [http://dlmf.nist.gov/1.4.E8]: Successful [Tested: 30]
     ```
     Again, the first line summarizes the file (two started test cases, two successfully translated, one successfully numerically verified, one failed).
-The second and third lines contain the two test cases (because line 54 was a multi-equation, the case was split into the first and second equations).
+The second and third lines contain the two test cases (because line 54 was a multi-equation, the case was split into the first and second equation).
 This should be identical to the first two tests in `./dlmf/results-original/MathematicaNumeric/01-AL-numeric.txt`.
 The notation style slightly differs from the reference because we constantly updated LaCASt for our upcoming projects, and for those, the `Rule[., .]` pattern was broken into its arguments.
 Our new format contains the more readable notation `f := 1` rather than `Rule[f, 1]`.

 Like the scripts for symbolic evaluations, we have a more convenient script to test entire chapters of the DLMF, which again relies on the entries in `config/together-lines.txt` file.
 Be aware that this script does not set the `subset_tests` range but instead uses the chapter number and code in `together-lines.txt` to set the `symbolic_results_data` property.
 For convenience, the script has an additional `-r` flag for reverse mode, i.e., rather than testing all symbolically failed test cases, all successful cases are numerically evaluated.
 For reproducing our results on entire chapters, do the following:
-1. Update `config/numerical_tests-base.properties` as you like.
+1. Update `config/numerical_tests-base.properties` as you like (see the explanation in the symbolic evaluation section above for the `-base` suffix properties file).
 Our setup is given in `config/numerical_tests-orig.properties`.
 2. You do not need to specify `output`, `subset_tests`, or `symbolic_results_data` in the file with the `-base` suffix.
 This will be updated automatically by the script.
 3. The output path is defined with the `together-lines.txt` file.
 If you want to reproduce the results for Mathematica Chapter 4 and 8 of the DLMF, the file only contains the following two lines:
     ```